Course Outline

 Additional Information

-Reviewer Information: Christie Grueser received her undergraduate degree from the University of Colorado and her Masters in Communication from the University of Denver.
+Christie Grueser received her undergraduate degree from the University of Colorado and her master's in communication from the University of Denver.
 For 14 years, she served as the Assistant Program Director and Microbiology Instructor for the Medical Technology Program at the University of Colorado School of Medicine.

-Course Description: This course addresses the significance of medically important arthropods and includes preanalytical, analytical, and postanalytical phases of handling ectoparasites in the clinical laboratory.
-Other topics, such as myiasis, illusory parasitosis, and handling of artifacts are discussed.
-Quality control and quality assurance as they pertain to arthropod identification are also addressed.
+Course Description: This course addresses the significance of medically important arthropods and includes the pre-examination, examination, and post-examination phases of handling ectoparasites in the clinical laboratory.
+Other topics, such as myiasis, illusory parasitosis, and handling of artifacts, are discussed.
+Quality control and quality assurance, as they pertain to arthropod identification, are also addressed.